meaningcrisis/meaningcrisis.github.io/docs/episodes/episode19.md

 - Tom Cheetham - World Turned Inside Out: Henry Corbin and Islamic Mysticism
 - Tom Cheetham - Imaginal Love: The Meanings of Imagination in Henry Corbin and James Hillman
 - Marc Lewis - Memoirs of an Addicted Brain: A Neuroscientist Examines his Former Life on Drugs

+## Key Ideas

+- Meaning has three dimensions:
+  - Sense of coherence ([nomological order](/nomological-order)).
+“The more coherent, the more intelligible, the more things fit together for you, the more real they are, the more meaningful you find your life.”
+  - Sense of significance (normative order).
+“How deep in reality, how good are the elements of your life?”
+  - Sense of purpose (narrative order).
+“Does your life have a direction?
+Is it moving in a course?”
+- As reading becomes more and more a silent activity, a different model of thought emerges.
+"What they give priority to is coherence within a language rather than transformation within themselves in the world."

 ## Transcript